+Based on the analysis and evaluation stated above, the Company intends to focus on and address the following issues in particular.
 We will hold more complete discussions on medium- and long-term managerial issues at board meetings.
-In particular, we will formulate a new medium-term management plan this fiscal year and will hold more complete discussions on significant issues based on the state of medium- and long-term competition in business operations as well as on market trends in the course of formulating the plan.
-In addition, as part of such efforts, in relation to the Executive Management Committee, we will also consider review of the Board of Directors' agenda.

-We will provide the Board of Directors of the Company with systematic and organized feedback from the capital market (investors and share-holders), including evaluations of the Company by individual investors and share-holders and reports on overall IR activities as well as the executor side's analysis and policy on how to respond.
+In More complete discussions on particular, we will formulate a new medium-term management plan this fiscal year and will hold more complete medium- and long-term managerial discussions on significant issues based on the state of medium- and long-term competition in business operations as well as on market trends in the course of formulating the plan.
+In addition, as part of such efforts, in issues at board meetings relation to the Executive Management Committee, we will also consider review of the Board of Directors' agenda.
+Enhanced feedback to the board We will provide the Board of Directors of the Company with systematic and organized feedback from the capital on evaluations of the Company market (investors and shareholders), including evaluations of the Company by individual investors and shareby the capital market holders and reports on overall IR activities as well as the executor side's analysis and policy on how to respond.